richhuth/twitter/README.md

 ###Comments

 From the data that was provided, I thought the best approach would be to get the data into a readable arrays.
 Once that was achieved I was able to create the functions to display the data as per example.
-From the error checking side of things, I would would make sure that the data goes in correctly from the front end side of things.
+From the error checking side of things, I would would make sure that the data goes in correctly from the front end.
-The current error handling is on the tweets themselves but this would create promise block.
+The current error handling is on the tweets themselves but this would create a promise block.
 So another approach would be not to show those tweets but again this should come from a data input side of things.